Skip to content

 Lack of communication is the root of many problems.
 In all kinds of relationships between two+ individuals.

-I hope these insights can help you to have a more harmonic relationship with the members of your team, the same way it improved completely mine.
+I hope these insights can help you to have a more harmonic relationship within your team.